matthew-morgan/techreturners-mars-rover-2022/README.md

 Enter the size of the plateau: 5 5
 How many rovers are there?
 1
 Enter the position of the rover : 0 0 N
-Enter the instructions for the rover: mmm
+Enter the instructions for the rover: MMMMMM
-Rover starting at 0 0 N
+Should the rovers wrap around the plateau? (y/n) y Rover starting at 0 0 N
-Processing instructions mmm
+Processing instructions MMMMMM
-Rover finished at 0 3 N
+Rover finished at 0 0 N
 ```

 <a href="https://www.flaticon.com/free-icons/mars-rover" title="mars rover icons">Mars rover icons created by Eucalyp - Flaticon</a>